odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/palitana/excursions/early-morning-hike-to-the-palitana-temples/
+        title: Early morning hike to the Palitana temples
         content: >-
           The Palitana temples are on top of Shatrunjay hill.
 The winding 3.5-km path to the top has 3,950 steps and you can do this on your own